anybox/buttervolume/README.rst

 On the other hand, `Docker volumes
 <https://docs.docker.com/engine/tutorials/dockervolumes/>`_ are commonly used
 to store persistent data of stateful containers, such as a MySQL/PostgreSQL database or an upload directory of a CMS.
-By default, Docker volumes are just a dumb directory in the host filesystem.
+By default, Docker volumes are just local directories in the host filesystem.
 A number of `Volume plugins
 <https://docs.docker.com/engine/extend/legacy_plugins/#/volume-plugins>`_
 already exist for various storage backends, including distributed filesystems, but small clusters often can't afford to deploy a distributed filesystem.